Fresh Kills (film): Plot

+The family is thrown into crisis.
+Connie and Rose go to the bakery to remove the guns, money and drugs that Lilly found while playing hide and seek in the bakery.
+Paranoid and armed, Allie accidentally shoots Connie, fatally wounding her, thinking that she and Rose were goons coming to kill him.
+Allie confesses to being the informant at the bakery, fearing for his life.
+Allie tells Rose to tell his mother that he is sorry before killing himself in front of Rose leaving her utterly traumatized as she cradles her dying sister.

+Two years later, Joe is released from prison after serving a short sentence.
+Rose has become the primary caretaker for Connie's daughter, Lily.
+The family prepares for a strained homecoming.
+When Joe returns, attempting to resume his role with familiar gestures, Rose finally confronts him.
+She unleashes years of suppressed fear and anger, blaming him for Connie's death and the destruction of their family's chance at a normal life.
+She reveals she was the child in the garage who overheard his criminal dealings, and that he knew she was there.
+Her pivotal question, "Who protects us from you?" hangs in the air.
+Rose takes the money that she took from the bakery which she had hidden all these years and packs her bags.
+The film ends with Rose walking out of the house with Lily, symbolizing her definitive break from the cycle of violence and silence, as she chooses to find her own voice and path forward.

 Production

 Jennifer Esposito told Variety that the idea for the script had been “percolating” in her mind since she was 16 years-old and growing up on Staten Island.

 Esposito told Deadline Hollywood in October 2021, she had struggled to get financing for the project from financiers and distributors due to the lack of male lead actors in the film.
 Funding instead arrived from a unique source, with Deadline Hollywood calling it “the first feature film financed and traded by a global group of fan investors via this first-of-its-kind IPO on Upstream Exchange, the Ethereum-powered digital stock exchange”.

-In November 2021, Annabella Sciorra joined Esposito in the cast playing Christine, the sister of Esposito’s character Francine.
-Odessa A'zion and Emily Bader joined the cast in December 2021 as Francine’s daughters.
+In November 2021, Annabella Sciorra joined Esposito in the cast playing Christine, the sister of Esposito's character Francine.
+Odessa A'zion and Emily Bader joined the cast in December 2021 as Francine's daughters.

 Principal photography took place on Staten Island in February 2022.

 Release

 The film premiered at the Tribeca Film Festival on June 16, 2023.
 Later that year it was shown at the Red Sea International Film Festival.

 Fresh Kills was released in the United States on June 14, 2024.